alexlop29/react-native/README.md

 ### About
-Demonstrates a mobile application with built-in real-time streaming using React Native, Expo, and Firebase Cloud Firestore
+Demonstrates a mobile application with real-time streaming using React Native, Expo, and Firebase Cloud Firestore

 ### 🏄 Getting Started
 ```